 121, 122 Italian Civilization and Culture Emphasis on increasing oral and written command of the language.
-Class

-- 155 Masterworks A study of major authors and genres from the origins of Italian literature to the 18th century.
+Class discussions and written work are based on literary selections, newspaper and magazine articles, and film scripts.
 Prerequisite: 52 or equivalent.
 Three hours.

-Ruggiero. - 156 Masterworks A study of major authors and genres from 18th century to the present.
+155 Masterworks A study of major authors and genres from the origins of Italian literature to the 18th century.
 Prerequisite: 52 or equivalent.
 Three hours.

-Ruggiero.
+156 Masterworks A study of major authors and genres from 18th century to the present.
+Prerequisite: 52 or equivalent.
+Three hours.